-This project was 100% federally funded through the Highway Safety Improvement Program (HSIP), a competitive program that aims to reduce traffic fatalities and serious injuries.
-It is the first in San Joaquin County to construct a roundabout in a mainly rural agricultural area.
+This project was 100% federally funded through the Highway Safety Improvement Program (HSIP), which is a competitive program with the goal of reducing traffic fatalities and serious injuries.
+This project is the first in San Joaquin County to construct a roundabout in a mainly rural agricultural area.